microchip-pic-avr-examples/dspic33ck512mpt608-provision-prototyping/README.md

 ### TPDS Setup

-The Trust Platform Design Suite is a tool used to configure and generate provisioning information for secure elements and trust anchor devices.
-TPDS does not have the security to provide or create secure things like keys, so the provisioning package that TPDS creates must be exchanged with Microchip support for an actual secure package.
-However, as this can take time to do, TPDS can also be used to prototype provision for quick provisioning for testing purposes.
+The Trust Platform Design Suite is an onboarding tool used for our security-related solutions.
+It is used to configure and generate provisioning information for secure elements and trust anchor devices through its secure sub-system configurators.
+TPDS can be used to prototype provision for quick provisioning for testing purposes.
+Then, once the user is ready to move to production, they can use TPDS to create a provisioning package with dummy keys that must be exchanged with Microchip support for an actual secure package.

 1. Install TPDS (https://www.microchip.com/tpds).

 2. An extension is needed to enable kit protocol over UART.
 Kit protocol allows TPDS to communicate with the hardware, and subsequently, the secure elements.
-Kit protocol is used for the provisioning process.
-Follow the instructions found [here](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=KIT_PROTOCOL&version=latest&redirect=true) to download and install the extension.
+Kit protocol is used to provision the Trust Anchor element.
+Follow the instructions starting at "After installation complete the following steps" found in the "Trust Platform Design Suite Installation" section [here](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=KIT_PROTOCOL&version=latest&redirect=true) to download and install the extension.

 > **NOTE:** TPDS needs to be restarted before the changes are applied.